bedangSen/Watson-STEM-for-Women-ChatBot/README.md

 1. Download the skill json file from `training/skills.json`.
 1. Launch the tool and create a new Skill by clicking on the skills tab.
 1. Click on the import tab and import the downloaded skills file, `training/skills.json`.
-1. Go back to the Watson Assistant Starter kit workspace and download and extract the code into your preffered destination.
+1. Go back to the Watson Assistant Starter kit workspace and download and extract the code into your preferred destination.
-1. Continue with either [running it locally](#running-locally) or [deplying it to the cloud](#Deploying-to-IBM-Cloud-as-a-CloudFoundry-application).
+1. Continue with either [running it locally](#running-locally) or [deploying it to the cloud](#Deploying-to-IBM-Cloud-as-a-CloudFoundry-application).